awsdocs/aws-doc-sdk-examples/kotlin/services/lambda/Readme.md

-# AWS Lambda code examples for the SDK for Kotlin
+# Lambda code examples for the SDK for Kotlin

 ## Overview
 This README discusses how to run and test the AWS SDK for Kotlin examples for AWS Lambda.